zuai-logo

 All Flashcards

-What is the significance of slave narratives?
+What was the significance of slave narratives?